t-regx/T-Regx/.github/ISSUE_TEMPLATE/feature-request.md

 **Feature description**

 Add a code sample of a new method that could be added to T-Regx.

-If your feature is not about API, but the behaviour in general; please add a sample code and it's expected return values or parameters.
+If your feature is not about API, but the behaviour in general; please add a sample code and its expected return values or parameters.
 In short - just code with a new feature :)

 **Describe what problem does this feature solve**